-- ▶ Approach with NC start - ▶ When the test position has been reached, the TNC asks whether the position was approached correctly: Confirm with the YES soft key if the TNC approached the test position correctly, and with NO if the position was not approached correctly - If you confirmed with YES, you must confirm the correctness of the test position again with the permissive button on the machine operating panel - Repeat this procedure for all axes that you want to move to the test position
+- ▶ Approach with NC start - ▶ When the test position has been reached, the TNC asks whether the position was approached correctly: Confirm with the YES soft key if the TNC approached the test position correctly, and with NO if the position was not approached correctly - ▶ If you confirmed with YES, you must confirm the correctness of the test position again with the permissive button on the machine operating panel - ▶ Repeat this procedure for all axes that you want to move to the test position

 The location of the test position is specified by your machine tool builder.
-Refer to your machine tool manual for more information.
+The machine manual provides further information.